 Pope Francis, in his message for the World Day of Migrants and Refugees, urges us to do as Jesus did by proclaiming the good news of hope to all, especially to those in great need.
 He says: “The mission of the Church…is thus to love Jesus Christ, to adore and love him particularly in the poorest and most abandoned.
 Among these are migrants and refugees who are trying to escape difficult living conditions and dangers of every kind.”

-To share the joy of the participants, watch the video below.
+To share the joy of the participants from the WDMR 2015 celebration, watch the video below.

 Thank you to Alfredo Chu for taking such great pictures that are available through Picasa, click here.

 We can reflect on this special day with much JOY.